 Safe Communities- Everyone deserves to feel safe and secure in their neighborhoods.
 Fire & Police are the only public service that stands ready to protect us 24/7.
-As a current 24-year career Firefighter/Paramedic, I understand the service needs in Gilroy, CA. I value the work that our Fire & Police are committed to each shift.
+As a current 24-year Bay Area Firefighter/Paramedic, I understand the service needs in Gilroy, CA. I value the work that our Fire & Police are committed to each shift.
 Gilroy received historic investments supporting programs and community based organizations from the County’s 2023 budget adoption.
 The South County Youth Task Force is doing a great job and their latest bold strategic plan has a focus on getting to the root causes of youth violence, gun violence, and providing positive pathways for our youth.
 I support the South County Youth Task Force as a priority program for violence prevention and funding for an analyst position that will help achieve the goals by allowing the data to tell the story.
 When visiting neighborhood groups the topic of safety always comes up.
 While sometimes the request is for more police patrols, their perception of safe communities is clean streets, smooth streets, and the absence of empty lots.
 The physical environment is the biggest factor in perceived and real safety of community.

 Our residents deserve to feel safe walking on any sidewalk in Gilroy.
 I support repairing sidewalks, adding more trees for shade, and enhanced lighting.
 The burden of replacing sidewalks should not be with the homeowners who were not a part of the decisions to place trees that would do so much damage to the public sidewalks.
 Year-to-date my office has worked with our State and Federal legislators to secure $5.2 million for project funding that directly benefits our residents, from a bike/ped trail extension on the westside, San Ysidro Park on the eastside, and an enhanced crosswalk for senior housing on the southside.
+We have sponsored, tabled, hosted a booth, and attended over 150 community events in 2023/2024.
+Handed out free resources, bike lights, listened to constituents, and provided free bike helmets, including Chalk Fest, La Ofrenda Festival, Registrar of Voters High School Education Events, Free Bike Repair and Bike Days, Community Posadas, and School Family Resource Fairs.

 Safe communities are climate resilient communities.
 Since 2017, Silicon Valley Clean Energy, or SV Clean Energy, has served our residents and businesses with clean energy while saving them money.
 In total, more than 93% of Gilroy residents and businesses served by SV Clean Energy have collectively saved more than $5 million on their electricity bills over the past five years.
 And this number will continue to grow as SV Clean Energy is a not-for-profit public agency that reinvests net revenues to the community through competitive rates, unique offers and services, rebates, community grants and scholarships.
 Their Board of Directors are made up of electeds from each community, and I have been our appointed Gilroy representative since 2021.
 We recently approved $12 million of program funding for our Multi-Family Direct Install Program and built into the program are tenant protections referred to as "renovictions".
 Gilroy has the largest number of 100% deed restricted low-income units at 1,770 in SVCE's affordable housing stock.
 There are many smaller projects 5+ units that could benefit by converting their old gas wall heaters for a heat pump unit that can provide air conditioning in extreme heat.
 I look forward to working with SVCE, consultants, and local community based organizations in getting some of this funding for our residents.